Babrov/React-weather-app/README.md

 On front side - main info, back side more.
 Button for location weather.
 Color of card depends on temperature.
-Card spin on button click.
+CardItem spin on button click.
 Adaptive, mobile first.

 # Used technologies